Reading and Phonics

 Children are taught to read letters or groups of letters by saying the sound(s) they represent – so, they are taught that the letter l sounds like llllll when we say it.
 Children can then start to read words by blending (synthesising) the sounds together to make a word.

-At Our Lady’s, children are taught phonics using ‘Letters and Sounds: Principles and Practice of High Quality Phonics’ scheme.
+At Our Lady’s, children are taught phonics using 'Floppy's Phonics’, which is published by Oxford Owl and is accredited by the Department for Education.
 It aims to build children’s speaking and listening skills in their own right as well as to prepare children for learning to read by developing their phonic knowledge and skills.
 It sets out a detailed and systematic programme for teaching phonic skills for children starting by the age of five, with the aim of them becoming fluent readers by age seven.

 In the Summer Term, children in Year 1 will take a Phonics Screening Check.
 This is not a formal test, but a way for teachers to ensure that children are making sufficient progress with their phonics skills to read words and that they are on track to become fluent readers who can enjoy reading for pleasure and for learning.